 A chapter may affiliate as a Red CAP with less than ten members and then add members (up to ten) during the year at no additional charge.
 This allows chapters to implement activities and opportunities which include committees, teamwork and leadership.

 Any student who is benefitting from TSA services and materials should be an active member of TSA.
 For example, if TSA materials are being used in a classroom, then all students in that class should be affiliated members of TSA.
 If 15 students are active in a before/after school chapter during the first semester and 5 additional students are participating during the second semester, then the final chapter roster should have 20 members.

 Do advisors pay a membership fee?

 All chapter advisors pay a $10 advisor fee, per chapter, at the national level and any applicable state fee.
-All affiliated advisors will receive a copy of the Total TSA CD.
 Each chapter must have at least one affiliated advisor.

 Which membership category is best for a chapter?

 Chapters with up to ten members should choose Red CAP.
 If a chapter has eleven members or more (typically up to 25 members) it should choose White CAP.
 Blue CAP should be chosen if an unlimited number of members in a school affiliate.

 What if a chapter is unsure as to how many members it will have this year?

 A chapter should affiliate as many members as possible as close to the beginning of the school year to receive all benefits in a timely way.
 Starting as a Red CAP allows a chapter to form with the minimum amount of members and then add members during the year.